 The Art of Champagne Sabrage

-webadminFood and Drink
+MarkFood and Drink

 Sabrage demonstration

 A Champagne bottle, cavalry sword and a celebration in full swing – what could be more ceremonial or flamboyant!
 Champagne sabrage is a wonderful sign of celebration and victory, but when did this type of celebration first start?
-And, as many people would like to know – is it easy to do?
+And, as many people would like to know – is it easy for you to do?

 The Origins of Champagne Sabrage

 The tradition began with Napoleon’s infamous cavalry, the Hussars.
 To celebrate their victories across Europe, Napoleon encouraged them to drink Champagne and the art of sabrage was done to impress the local ladies.
 It’s also been reported that Madame Clicquot used to entertain the officers in her vineyard.
-After they’d ride off in the morning, using their sword to take out the cork in an act of flamboyance.
+After the celebrations, they’d ride off in the morning, using their sword to take out the cork in an act of flamboyance.

 The Sabre